GandaG/pyfomod/docs/index.rst

         A boolean on whether this error refers to something that may interfere with the installation process or is merely aesthetic.

+Each warning returned by pyfomod is a specific subclass to allow for better filtering.

+.. py:class:: warnings.InvalidEnumWarning

+    Critical warning for when the fomod file has an attribute that evaluates to an enum, like `operator` attribute in the `dependencies` tag, and the value of this attribute does not match any of the possibilities.

+.. py:class:: warnings.DefaultAttributeWarning

+    Warning for when an attribute is required but a sensible default can be used.

+.. py:class:: warnings.RequiredAttributeWarning

+    Warning for when an attribute is required but a default *cannot* be found for it (such as file paths).
+This warning occurs during parsing and so this tag will *not* be parsed.

+.. py:class:: warnings.CommentsPresentWarning

+    Warning for when comments exists in the fomod files.
+This exists because those comments will be deleted if the parsed tree is written.

+.. py:class:: warnings.InvalidSyntaxWarning

+    Warning for generic fomod syntax errors that are not better covered by other warnings.

+.. py:class:: warnings.MissingInfoWarning

+    Warning for when there is no `info.xml` file.

+.. py:class:: warnings.EmptyTreeWarning

+    Warning for when a tree is empty - meaning nothing will be installed.

+.. py:class:: warnings.ImpossibleFlagWarning

+    Warning for when there is a flag dependency for a flag that is never created.

+.. py:class:: warnings.InstallerNameWarning

+    Warning for fomod trees without a name.

+.. py:class:: warnings.EmptyConditionsWarning

+    Warning for empty conditions - these will not be written to prevent errors.

+.. py:class:: warnings.VersionDependencyWarning

+    Warning for version dependencies that do not specify a version.
+    These will not be written to prevent errors.

+.. py:class:: warnings.FileDependencyWarning

+    Warning for file dependencies that do not specify a file to depend on.
+    These will not be written to prevent errors.

+.. py:class:: warnings.UselessFlagsWarning

+    Warning for flag dependencies used in `moduleDependencies` - these can never be created and so will always fail.

+.. py:class:: warnings.EmptySourceWarning

+    Warning for files or folders that have no source path - this may lead to problems when installing.

+.. py:class:: warnings.MissingDestinationWarning

+    Warning for files or folders that do not explicit specify the destination path.
+    When omitted, the destination is assumed to be the same as the source path.

+.. py:class:: warnings.OrderWarning

+    The `order` attribute in the `installSteps`, `optionalFileGroups` and `plugins` tags defines the order in which their children appear in the installer.
+Any value but `Explicit` will reorder the children to something different than the user specified, which is generally not intended.
+An omitted `order` attribute defaults to `Ascending`.

+.. py:class:: warnings.EmptyPageWarning

+    Warning for when there are pages without groups.

+.. py:class:: warnings.PageNameWarning

+    Pages without name.

+.. py:class:: warnings.EmptyGroupWarning

+    Warning for when there are groups without options.

+.. py:class:: warnings.GroupNameWarning

+    Groups without name.

+.. py:class:: warnings.AtLeastOneWarning

+    A group that has the type `SelectAtLeastOne` but none of the options are selectable.

+.. py:class:: warnings.ExactlyOneMissingWarning

+    A group that has the type `SelectExactlyOne` but none of the options are selectable.

+.. py:class:: warnings.ExactlyOneRequiredWarning

+    A group that has the type `SelectExactlyOne` but at least two of the options are required.

+.. py:class:: warnings.AtMostOneWarning

+    A group that has the type `SelectAtMostOne` but at least two of the options are required.

+.. py:class:: warnings.OptionNameWarning

+    Options without name.

+.. py:class:: warnings.OptionDescriptionWarning

+    Options without description.

+.. py:class:: warnings.EmptyOptionWarning

+    Options that don't install files or set flags and therefore are useless.

+.. py:class:: warnings.EmptyTypeWarning

+    A `dependencyType` tag that has no children and therefore cannot set a type.

 Fomod Installer
 ***************